simone-mordue/mallet/SDGclassy-master/README.md

 # SDGclassy
 SDG classification of texts using LDA topic model

-# Go to Scripts - infer-scores.Rmd
+# Example of how to run can be found in scripts - infer_scores.Rmd